[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 for other games (using vJoy / vXbox / ViGEmBus + feeder + remapping XYZ axis), -

-scroll down and read the comment section!
+scroll down to the comment section!

-tl;dr included!
+linux alternatives AND tl;dr included!

 SLOW INTERNET WARNING: THERE ARE PICTURES!

-hello everyone. :blush: i have been asked numerous times by many people “how do you even hold a drift with a mouse?!” - in this tutorial, i will be sharing my secrets! this may not differ that much from other guides for beamNG (and RBR!) on the internet, but nevertheless, i couldnt find one on beamMP (and rbr…). besides, it’s a pretty niche and a hard-to-master method of driving! coming from communities such as richard burns rally and trackmania, mouse control is a pretty cheap alternative to sim rigs for any racing game! fortunately, beamNG allows you to bind axis controls to a mouse in-game without third-party software. soooo, if you ever wanted to drive better or are waiting for your new wheel - embrace the simulator genre and ditch that controller! lets dive in…
+hello everyone. :blush: i have been asked numerous times by many people (0) “how do you even hold a drift with a mouse?!” - in this tutorial, i will be sharing my secret formula (spoiler alert: its ~30k combined hours in beamNG on me mom’s computer, pls dont judge…)! this may not differ that much from other guides for beamNG (and RBR!) on the internet, but nevertheless, i couldnt find one on beamMP (and rbr!). besides, it’s a pretty (cheap) niche and a hard-to-master method of driving! coming from communities such as richard burns rally and trackmania [citation needed], mouse control is a pretty cheap alternative to sim (big) rigs for any racing game! fortunately, beamNG allows you to bind wheel and pedal axis input to a mouse in-game without any third-party software. so, if you ever wanted to drive better (drifting a FWD) or are waiting for your new wheel from aliexpress (69nm of finger breaking action) - embrace the simulator genre where your mouse acts as an analogue joystick without any digital controls AND without physical joysticks themselves! wItHoUt fUrThEr aDo, LeTs jUmP rIgHt InTo iT :crazy_face: :crazy_face:

 :mouse: :mouse2: :computer_mouse: FULL MOUSE CONTROL: :mouse: :mouse2: :computer_mouse: